hejhdiss/Qeltrix/qeltrix-pypi/README.md

 ## Future Possibilities

 As a Proof-of-Concept, Qeltrix demonstrates several core ideas.
-Future versions and development could focus on:
+There is **no guarantee of future updates or development** by the original author.
+This is a **for-the-community, by-the-community** project.
+The following are potential enhancements that anyone in the community can explore and implement:

 **Parallel Decoding:** Implementing multi-threaded or multi-process parallelization for the unpacking/decryption phase to significantly speed up data retrieval.

+**Seekability:** Adding random-access capabilities to seek to specific blocks without processing the entire file, enabling faster partial extraction and streaming playback.

-**Alternative Compression:** Integration of other compression algorithms (e.g., Zstd, Brotli) for comparison and optimal container size/speed trade-offs.
+**Alternative Compression:** Integration of other compression algorithms (e.g., Zstd, Brotli, LZMA) for comparison and optimal container size/speed trade-offs.

 **Key Derivation Flexibility:** Introducing more modes for key derivation, such as combining multiple file sections or using external secret material.

 **Metadata Flexibility:** Enhancing the metadata block to support file system information, permissions, or custom user tags.

+**Incremental Updates:** Supporting modification of individual blocks without reprocessing the entire file.

+**Deduplication:** Block-level deduplication to identify and eliminate redundant data.

+**Error Correction:** Adding Reed-Solomon or other error correction codes for resilience against storage corruption.

+**Multi-file Containers:** Extending the format to package multiple files with an internal directory structure.

+**Additional Enhancements:** Encryption algorithm variants, sparse file support, digital signatures, block size auto-tuning, streaming encryption for unknown-size data, and more.

+Feel free to fork, extend, and build upon this concept!

 ---

+## Security Considerations

+As a PoC, Qeltrix demonstrates concepts but should **not be used for production security-critical applications** without thorough review and hardening.
+Some considerations:

+- Content-derived keys mean identical files produce identical containers (deterministic encryption)
+- The security depends entirely on content uniqueness and entropy
+- Susceptible to "confirmation of file attack" where someone with an identical file can confirm you also possess it (this is generally not a concern for most use cases, but matters in specific threat models)
+- No password recovery mechanism exists by design
+- The permutation layer provides obfuscation but not cryptographic strength

+For sensitive applications requiring plausible deniability, consider using traditional encryption with unique passwords or keys.

+---

 ## Licensing

-This project uses dual licensing:
+This project uses dual licensing to ensure both the code and the underlying concept remain open and accessible:

 ### Code Implementation
 The Python implementation (`qeltrix.py`) and associated code are licensed under **GPLv3** (GNU General Public License version 3).
 You are free to use, modify, and distribute the code under the terms of the GPL.